Starting the Semester

 - Carnegie-Mellon University's Eberly Center for Teaching Excellence and Educational Innovation

 - Iowa State University Center for Excellence in Learning and Teaching

 In addition to Lang's advice guide mentioned previously, you might find these advice articles useful:

 - Boldt, J. (2014).
 What do you do on the first day of class?
 Chronicle Vitae [website].

 - Garrett, J., & Clement, M. (2018).
 Advice for the first day of class: today we will.
 Faculty Focus [website].

 - Mayhall, M. (2018).
 The vital importance of first-day activities.
 Inside Higher Ed [website].

 Finally, no matter what activities you have planned for the first day of class, I urge you to learn your students' names before the semester begins.
-Photo rosters are available in WaveNet and Courses, and your students may have recorded their names in Hear My Name.
+Photo rosters are available in WaveNet and Courses.
+Professors can check the Courses Roster tool to see if students have recorded their names (see “Add Your Name Pronunciation”).
 Addressing your students by name on the first day of class has enormous positive impact and makes students feel welcome like nothing else can.